bruno-braga/parsebyalgorithm/README.md

 const fs = require('fs');

 let algorithm = (data) => {
   // manipulate data the way you want here,
   // just keep in mind that you will be reading
-    // one line per "iteration" as the Parser uses nodejs readline module }
+  // one line per "iteration" as the Parser uses nodejs readline module

+  return data.reverse();
+}

 const parser = new Parser(stream, readline);